iron-fish/website/blog/2023-04-04-GPU-miner-contest.md

 We are thrilled to announce our open-source GPU mining competition!

-During this contest, eligible users are invited to create open-source GPU miners on the Iron Fish network.
+During this competition, eligible users are invited to create open-source GPU miners on the Iron Fish network.
 The more miners there are, the more secure and decentralized Iron Fish becomes.

 Please read on to learn more about competition requirements, deadlines, and instructions.